rcc-uchicago/user-guide/docs/software/apps-and-envs/python.md

 The steps to launch Jupyter are as follows:

 **Step 1**: Load the desired Python module.
-This can be done on a login node, or on a compute node via an interactive job.
+This can be done on a login node, or on a compute node via an interactive job or a batch job.

 **Step 2**: Determine the IP address of the host you are on.
 Whether you are on a login node or a compute node, you can use this command to get your IP address: